-Situated on the shores of the Tidal Basin, the Jefferson Memorial occupies a prominent position as the southern anchor of the District’s meridian line, on axis with the White House and complementing the cross-axis of the Lincoln Memorial and Capitol.
+Situated on the shores of the Tidal Basin, the Jefferson Memorial occupies a prominent position as the southern anchor of the District of Columbia's meridian line, on axis with the White House and complementing the cross-axis of the Lincoln Memorial and Capitol.

-Completed between 1939 and 1943, John Russell Pope’s memorial structure includes circular marble steps, a portico, a circular colonnade, and a shallow open-air dome.
+Completed between 1939 and 1943, John Russell Pope’s memorial structure includes a portico, a circular colonnade surrounded by marble steps, and a shallow open-air dome.
 Pope’s neoclassical structure is complemented by the symmetry of Frederick Law Olmsted, Jr.’s Beaux Arts landscape that transitions to well-treed pastoral grounds.
-Olmsted placed the memorial on a plinth of three circumscribed earthen terraces of equal width, with walls descending to meet a circular drive at its base.
-Elms once lined the circular drive.
+Olmsted placed the memorial on a plinth of three circumscribed earthen terraces of equal width, with walls descending to meet a round drive previously lined with elms at its base.
 Axial views of and from the monument are framed with four clusters of hollies, pines, and evergreen shrubs.
-The paved north plaza affords expansive views across the Tidal Basin, while the park-like south side offers a central lawn and perimeter shade trees complemented by the pre-existing cherry trees of the Tidal Basin.
-Recent alterations include a foreshortened landscape south of the memorial due to highway expansion, a reconfigured circular drive and north plaza, and the addition of perimeter security barriers.
+The paved north plaza affords expansive views across the Tidal Basin, while the park-like south side contains a central lawn and perimeter shade trees complemented by the pre-existing cherry trees of the Tidal Basin.
+Later alterations include a foreshortened landscape south of the memorial due to highway expansion, a reconfigured circular drive and north plaza, and the addition of perimeter security barriers.

-The Memorial was listed on the National Register of Historic Places in 1966.
+The Memorial was listed in the National Register of Historic Places in 1966.